 The focus of this course is on learning the architecture, components, and operations of routers and switches in a small network.
 In this course, you will learn how to configure a router and a switch for basic functionality.
 Students will be able to describe enhanced switching technologies such as VLANs, VLAN Trunking Protocol (VTP), Rapid Spanning Tree Protocol (RSTP), Per VLAN Spanning Tree Protocol (PVSTP), and 802.1q.
 Students will be able to configure and troubleshoot basic operations of a small switched network.
 Students will be able to configure and verify static routing and default routing.
-Students will be able to configure and troubleshoot basic operations of routers in a small routed network.
-Students will configure and troubleshoot VLANs and inter-VLAN routing.
+Students will be able to configure and inter-VLAN routing.
 Students will configure, monitor, and troubleshoot ACLs for IPv4 and Ipv6.
 Students will be able to configure, monitor, and troubleshoot ACLs for IPv4 and Ipv6.
 By the end of this course, you will be able to configure and troubleshoot routers and switches and resolve common issues with RIPv1, RIPv2, single-area and multi-area OSPF, virtual LANs, and inter-VLAN routing in both IPv4 and IPv6 networks